Bad as Me: Year-end charts

+Singles

-SinglesBad as Me earned Waits his best sales week since Nielsen SoundScan launched in 1991, entering at number six on the Billboard 200 and number two on the Top Rock Albums chart; by 2013 it had sold 190,000 copies.
-As of January 2012 UK sales stand at 40,305 copies according to The Guardian.
-In 2012 it was awarded a diamond certification from the Independent Music Companies Association, which indicated sales of at least 200,000 copies throughout Europe.
+Bad as Me earned Waits his best sales week since Nielsen SoundScan launched in 1991, entering at number six on the Billboard 200 and number two on the Top Rock Albums chart; by 2013 it had sold 190,000 copies.
+As of January 2012, UK sales stand at 40,305 copies according to The Guardian.
+In 2012, it was awarded a diamond certification from the Independent Music Companies Association, this indicated sales of at least 200,000 copies throughout Europe.